Ihor1654/wikipedia_scraper/README.md

 ## 🏢 Description

  In this project I create a scraper that builds a JSON file with the political leaders of each country I get from [this API](https://country-leaders.onrender.com/docs).
  Include in this file the first paragraph of the Wikipedia page of these leaders.
+ In this project, I used the asyncio module for asynchronous link processing, as well as BeautifulSoup for scraping data from HTML pages and regular expressions for data cleaning.

 ![wiki_logo](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Wikipedia-Logo-black-and-white.jpg/480px-Wikipedia-Logo-black-and-white.jpg)